nico-de-vietri/modern-maritime-data-stack/LESSONS_LEARNED.md

 ## Project Setup and Architecture

-- Decidí separar Airbyte, Airflow (Astro CLI) y los servicios de infraestructura (MinIO, Postgres, dbt) en bloques separados para mantener cada componente independiente y facilitar debugging.
+- Decidi separar Airbyte, Airflow (Astro CLI) y los servicios de infraestructura (MinIO, Postgres, dbt) en bloques separados para mantener cada componente independiente concepto de atomicidad.
 - Montar volumenes en Docker Compose para los proyectos de dbt facilita el desarrollo local y evitar rebuilds constantes.
 - Usar `docker exec` para entrar en contenedores individuales y probar comandos agiliza el desarrollo.
-- Variables sensibles se manejan mejor con archivos `.env` para no hardcodearlas en configuraciones ni código.
+- Variables sensibles se manejan mejor con archivos `.env` para no hardcodearlas en configuraciones ni codigo.

 ## Airbyte
 Initially tried using the AirbyteTriggerSyncOperator from the Airflow Airbyte provider, but I was running Airbyte locally via abctl with a Kubernetes backend (provider kind), and it wasn't compatible out-of-the-box with the provider's expectations (like using basic auth or no auth).
 I also had to implement token-based authentication using the OAuth2 client credentials flow, which isn't supported by the standard operator.
 Because of this, I implemented a custom sync trigger function that handles both the token refresh and sync logic, and that ended up being more flexible and reliable in my setup.